scunning1987/hls_webvtt_segmenter/README.md

 Add your AWS Lambda function as a target of the event, give the event trigger a name and save!

 ## How To Use
-The script will now run whenever a MediaConvert job completes and meets the event pattern specified in our CloudWatch event rule.
+The script will now run whenever a MediaConvert job completes and meets the event pattern specified in your CloudWatch event rule.

 ```
 #EXTM3U